tplatt92/tplatt92/README.md

 Day 68: Read about react router and custom hooks.

 Day 69: Completed my personal portfolio and solved grid issues, also fixed issues with the contact form and deployed it to netlify!
+In a private react project managed to create a navbar than renders conditionally, it was such a dopamine rush when we saw it change on the screen.
+We were so overjoyed.

 Day 70: Reflections on the previous week then did a learning audit from the previous 8 weeks.
 Wanted to go over APIs and started the API module on Scrimba.
+Similar to the previous day we implemented a search bar to filter the feed live as we type.
+This was a real headscratcher but again incredibly rewarding once we managed to complete it.

 Day 71: Continued with Scrimba's API course.
 Learnt about pure promise syntax and recapped on using fetch.
+Completed several codewars challenges.

+Day 72: Completed more codewars challenges and looked at different tools to deploy our applications.
+We utilised render to deploy the backend and vercel to deploy the frontend and edited our application to fetch the data from the hosted URL.

+Day 73: Spend the day gaining surface knowledge of AWS and completed AWS cloud quest.
+I am 2/3 of the way to completed the Cloud Pracitioner certification and hope to complete it soon.
+It was quite overwhelming to see how vast AWS is but interesting nontheless.
+Completed filter functions on a private React project and fine tuned a search function.
+Edited folder structure and cleaned up the codebase.

 </details>